-Emporia Neighborhood Revitalization Program – This program offers a property tax rebate on properties in certain areas that receive revitalization investments. (pick up a form in the Main Street office)
+Emporia Neighborhood Revitalization Program – This program offers a property tax rebate on properties in certain areas that receive revitalization investments.
+Contact the Emporia Main Street office for details.

 Federal Historic Tax Credits- These 20% federal tax credits are similar to the state Historic Tax Credits, but are used less frequently and on larger projects.
 The National Historic Tax Credits are non-transferable and do require that buildings are either on the national register or are a contributor within a historic district.

 Kansas Historic Tax Credits- We are hoping to pursue a historic district that would allow for the expanded use of this 25% (for profit) or 30% (not for profit) state tax credit.
 These tax credits can be used on qualified expenditures in historic buildings or buildings deemed as “contributors” within historic districts.
 These tax credits can even be used to revitalize current non-contributing buildings to make them a “contributor” to the aesthetic of a district.
 Things like plumbing, electrical, air conditioning and other mechanical issues are typically covered under this program.
 Historic Tax Credits are popular enough that a series of developers specialize in their use.
 We have had inquiries from developers about a historic district in Emporia, but obviously we haven’t been able to capitalize on their interest due to the lack of a district.
 State Historic Tax Credits are transferable (meaning you can sell the credits for cash).

 New Market Tax Credits- Common on the coasts and larger urban areas, the New Market Tax Credits are just now being used in Kansas.
 This 35% tax credit can be used in census tracts deemed “distressed” or “severely distressed”, which is virtually everywhere with the exception of properties west of Industrial Road.